golift/cnfg/README.md

 APP_SHELTER_DOGS_1_OWNERS_1 ++
 ```
 If you passed in the `Shelter` struct instead of `Config`, all the of the `SHELTER_`
 portions of the tags would be omitted.
-You can also set which struct tag to use with
+You can also set which struct tag to use by
+creating an `&ENV{}` pointer and setting `Tag` and/or `Pfx` . `Tag` defaults to
-`config.ENVTag` - it defaults to `"json"`, but you could set it to `"env"` and make
-custom names for env variables.
+`"xml"`, but you could set it to `"env"` and make custom names for env variables.
+The env var prefix `Pfx` is optional, but recommended.